-If heat exhaustion is left untreated, it could lead to more severe symptoms causing a 'heat stroke'.
+If Heat Exhaustion is left untreated, it could lead to more severe symptoms causing a 'Heat Stroke'.
 This is the most serious heat illness and is caused by body temperature rising to 104 F (40 C) or higher.
-A heat stroke would need immediate medical attention and without any delay you should transport the victim to the nearest appropriate facility since untreated heatstroke can quickly damage their brain, heart, kidneys and muscles.
+A heat stroke would need immediate medical attention and without any delay you should transport the victim to the nearest appropriate facility since untreated heatstroke can quickly damage your brain, heart, kidneys and muscles.
 The degree of damage that a heat stroke can cause will depend on the height of body temperature and the amount of time spent in the sun.